 Fort Campbell “Eagle Justice”

-Attorney Barry has noticed that Fort Campbell has become a dangerous place for Soldiers accused of misconduct.
+Attorneys Barry and Willard have noticed that Fort Campbell has become a dangerous place for Soldiers accused of misconduct.
 The 101st Airborne Division’s top lawyer has branded the Office of the Staff Judge Advocate's motto as “Eagle Justice.”
 Despite calling it “Eagle Justice,” there is currently a climate where Soldiers are presumed to be guilty after any sort of accusation.
 Commanders and their corresponding JAGs have become overly aggressive with prosecutions, separations, and other military punitive actions.

 Additionally, and perhaps more tragically, Fort Campbell leaders and JAGs have consistently failed to appropriately consider mitigating factors for Soldiers accused of misconduct.
-Specifically, Attorney Barry has noticed a failure to consider the effects of combat on Soldiers once they return home.
-It is Attorney Barry’s opinion that Fort Campbell Leaders are willing to send Soldiers to combat, but unwilling to deal with the negative effects on these Soldiers once they return home.
+Specifically, Attorneys Barry and Willard have noticed a failure to consider the effects of combat on Soldiers once they return home.
+It is their opinion that Fort Campbell Leaders are willing to send Soldiers to combat, but unwilling to deal with the negative effects on these Soldiers once they return home.
 Instead of trying to help Soldiers who are struggling, the Command will often immediately jump to punishing them.
 This environment, which seems to be getting worse instead of better, makes it very important for Soldiers at Fort Campbell accused of misconduct to be represented by an experienced military attorney.